 - The Use by date tells you what date you should use something by.
 It is much more accurate than ‘the sniff test’ for avoiding food poisoning.

-- The best before date is more flexible and although the food probably won’t taste as good after the date it is unlikely to make you ill.
+- The best before date is more flexible.
+Although the food might not taste as good after the date, it is unlikely to make you ill.

-- If you drop your food on the floor, even just for a fraction of a second, it could be covered in invisible bacteria when you pick it up and you don’t want to be putting that in your mouth.
+- If you drop your food on the floor, even just for a fraction of a second, it will be covered in bacteria when you pick it up and unsafe to eat unless you cook it or wash it thoroughly.

 Further advice and recipes

 The NHS have some excellent advice and recipes in the Food and diet section of their site.
 There are lots of healthy recipes, most of which tell you exactly how many calories you can expect from a portion.
 If you don’t just budget your money, but your nutrition too, this is particularly useful.

 The FSA has helpfully created a wide variety of recipes aimed especially at inexperienced chefs.
 With their permission, we’ve included the recipes to the right of this page.